axiros/py_unicode_in_axiros/README.md

 - Check [impress.js](http://bartaz.github.io/impress.js/#/bored)
 - CSS currently out of the box, would require some effort to allow more content on slides, scrolling and better CI
-- Real cool would be [this](https://github.com/damianavila/RISE), i.e. the possibility to show live, working code.
+- Real cool would be [this](https://github.com/damianavila/RISE), i.e. the possibility to show live, working code, incl. updated charts, within the slideshow.

 But no time currently to have a look :-(